iNem0o/PicORM/README.md

 PicORM is a lightweight PHP ORM.

 --------
-PicORM is currently in Alpha stage, that's means that PicORM is in active development and should NOT be considered stable.
+PicORM is currently in Alpha stage. that's means that PicORM is in active development and should NOT be considered stable.
 --------

 Features